 Dr John Marsden is a Reader in Addiction Psychology at the Institute of Psychiatry, King’s College London.
 A senior member of the Department of Addictions, John is Regional Editor for Europe, Africa and Asia for the scientific journal Addiction and a former member of the UK Advisory Council on the Misuse of Drugs.
 His research interests focus on the development and evaluation of treatments for addiction.

-Dr Fiona Measham was appointed to Lancaster University in 2000 and is now Senior Lecturer in Criminology in the Department of Applied Social Science.
-She has been researching and publishing in the fields of drug and alcohol use, gender, licensed leisure and the relationship between crime and culture for 20 years, specialising in in-situ research in pubs and clubs.
+Professor Fiona Measham is Professor of Criminology at Durham University in the School of Applied Social Sciences.
+Previously Senior Lecturer in Criminology in the Department of Applied Social Science at Lancaster University, she has been researching and publishing in the fields of drug and alcohol use, gender, licensed leisure and the relationship between crime and culture for 20 years, specialising in in-situ research in pubs and clubs.

 David Nutt DM, FRCP, FRCPsych, FMedSci, Chair of the Independent Scientific Committee on Drugs, is the Edmund J Safra Professor of Neuropsychopharmacology and Head of the Department of Neuropsychopharmacology and Molecular Imaging at Imperial College London.
 David is President of the European College of Neuropsychopharmacology (ECNP), UK Director of the ‘European Certificate in Anxiety and Mood Disorders’ and the ‘Masters in Affective Disorders’ Courses jointly administered by the Universities of Maastricht, Bristol and Florence.
 In addition, he is the Editor of the Journal of Psychopharmacology, advisor to the British National Formulary and on the MRC Neuroscience Board.